pradyunsg/sphinx-theme-builder/docs/errors.md

 functional nodeenv.

 This is not a typical failure and may be a symptom of a different underlying issue (incompatible architecture, broken OS libraries etc).
-You may be able to work around this by deleting the `.nodeenv` directory and trying again.
+It may be possible to work around this by deleting the `.nodeenv` directory and trying again.

 ## nodeenv-version-mismatch